SN 2023ixf in Messier 101: Photo-ionization of Dense, Close-in Circumstellar Material in a Nearby Type II Supernova: Analysis

-From the \cmfgen\ model grid, we identify 4 models (r1w6, r1w6a,b,c) with the smallest residuals between model predictions and both the observed multi-color peak magnitudes and rise-times (\S\ref{subsec:phot_properties}) as well as the duration of IIn profiles (\S\ref{subsec:spec_analysis}).
+From the \cmfgen\ model grid, we identify four models (r1w6, r1w6a,b,c) with the smallest residuals between model predictions and both the observed multi-color peak magnitudes and rise-times (\S\ref{subsec:phot_properties}) as well as the duration of IIn profiles (\S\ref{subsec:spec_analysis}).
 The best matched model peak magnitudes are within $\sim$0.5~mag of \sn{} in all filters and have a $t_{\rm IIn}$ that is within $\pm 3$~days of that observed in \sn{}.
 The features used for determination of the most consistent model are presented in Figure \ref{fig:max_lines}.
 We find that the best-fit models to \sn{} have a mass-loss rate of $\dot{M} = 10^{-2}~\Msun$~yr$^{-1}$, confined to a radius of $r = (0.5-1)\times 10^{15}$~cm and containing a total CSM mass of $M_{\rm CSM} \approx 0.04 - 0.07~\Msun$.
 Based on model predictions, the mass-loss then decreases to $\dot{M} = 10^{-6}~\Msun$~yr$^{-1}$ (e.g., Fig. \ref{fig:LC_rho}b) at larger distances ($r > 10^{15}$~cm) with a constant wind velocity of $v_w = 50~\kms$; this geometry is consistent with the changing X-ray absorption observed in \sn{} \citep{Grefenstette23}.
+This wind velocity is not derived from spectroscopic observations but the narrow line cores of the higher resolution Kast spectra indicate $v_w \lesssim 150~\kms$.
 The spectral time series of the r1w6b model and multi-color light curve of the r1w6a,b,c models are presented in Figures \ref{fig:spec_series} and \ref{fig:LC_rho}(a).
 In Figure \ref{fig:model_all}, we present \sn{} spectra with respect to a range of early-time \cmfgen\ models with varying mass-loss rates and CSM radii to further illustrate the consistencies and inconsistencies between models and observations.
 In Figure \ref{fig:spec_UV}, we present the UV spectrum of the r1w6b at +2.5~days, which predicts a plethora of high-ionization features (e.g., \ion{O}{iv/vi}) in the near-to-far UV spectra of \sn{}.
 Furthermore, the r1w6b model adequately reproduces the observed IIn-like emission line profiles in \sn{} (e.g., Figs. \ref{fig:spec_compare} \& \ref{fig:model_all}) using the $15~\Msun$, solar metallicity, RSG progenitor model composition \citep{dessart17, davies_dessart_19}.